I’m making elderflower cordial again because it’s that time of year and our tree is heavy with blossom.

 The next day, strain the mixture through a fine muslin cloth to remove all the flowers and lemon from the cordial and bottle and keep in the fridge or freeze.

-Most of these ingredients are usually in our kitchens, but you may not have any citric acid.
+Most of the ingredients for this elderflower cordial recipe are usually in our kitchens, but you may not have any citric acid.
 Here’s a link for some food grade citric acid.